mengxr/spark-ml/doc/instance.md

 ##TODO

 1. Add a meta field to Instance?
 Meta contains data that not related to training and prediction.
-2. Is this type general enough to handel columnar storage?
+2. Is this type general enough to handle columnar storage in the future?